Climate-smart forestry (CSF) is an emerging approach to managing forests that:

 Explains goal-setting process for forest landowners obtaining a 10-year Forest Stewardship Plan.

 We're working to create opportunities for landowners to implement recommendations in their forest management plans.
 In addition, we provide technical assistance and outreach to municipalities interested in forest carbon offset projects.
 Contact us to learn more.

-→ Forest Carbon Market Solutions: A Guide for Massachusetts Municipalities [PDF]
+→ Forest Carbon Market Solutions: A Guide for MA Municipalities [PDF]